 Things To Do Before Updating to macOS Big Sur

 - Make sure your Mac has sufficient storage – YES!
-This is extremely important that I have to emphasise on!
+This is extremely important that I have to emphasize on!
 Downloading macOS Big Sur installation file requires between 12-15 Gigabytes of free space in your Mac.
 Executing the macOS Big Sur installation file will require a minimum of 35 gigabytes (at least) for the installation to be successful.
 Make sure you have enough space before executing.
 (NOTE : How to check your storage on your Mac)

 Possible To Downgrade Back to macOS Catalina/ macOS Mojave?

-Send us a service request to book a slot with us to bring in your Mac
+Send us a service request to book a slot with us to bring in your Mac.